lorentzben/labnotebook/content/post/2022-10-06-visualize-ampliseq-results/index.md

 We had to build the conda env from rnaseq_pipeline and under a different name nf-training which is not perfect, but it worked well enough to run scripts from the local root dir.

-I can see the power of DSL2 and that's a little frustrating but I think the struture of building up chunk at a time makes more sense than the way I learned DSL1.
+I can see the power of DSL2 and that's a little frustrating but I think the structure of building up chunk at a time makes more sense than the way I learned DSL1.

+If you pass multiple values through, you must change val input to each input.

+We will pick up on processes part 2.